Nima-HNP/Nima-HNP.github.io/README.md

 This tutorial focuses mainly on Git and using GitHub as its remote.

-This repository is built step by step in the tutorial. it now includes steps in GitHub
+This repository is built step by step in the tutorial. it now includes steps in GitHub: starting with PULL and PUSH and BRANCH.